 Becoming familiar with the laws of a different country may be a difficult task for foreign students.
 Some of the laws and regulations might be the same or similar to the ones in your country – but when in doubt please talk to our welfare officer for advice.
 For full information about living in the UK please visit www.direct.gov.uk or www.homeoffice.gov.uk if you would like to find out more about UK laws

 While living, studying and working in the UK you might come across situations when you need professional help with legal issues, housing, employment or citizen rights.
 Our local Citizen Advice Bureau will be able to assist you regarding most matters or direct you to the appropriate person or organisation.
 To find the CAB Office nearest to where you live visit www.citizenadvice.org.uk

 Job Centres provide information on employment issues, training programmes and help you obtain a National Insurance number.

-The National Insurance number is a legal requirement if you want to start working in the UK – our welfare officer can help you book the appointment and prepare the necessary documentation.
+The National Insurance Number is a legal requirement if you want to start working in the UK – our welfare staff can help you book the appointment and prepare the necessary documentation.